fabiuslongo/ad-caspar/wquestions.md

 # Questions capabilities overview

 In this file is shown how AD-CASPAR deals with Polar and Wh-questions, by the means of the module qa_shifter.py.
-The latter works is a parser based on production rules, which works considering lexical rule to shit a question into a possible assertion.
+The latter works as a parser based on production rules, which works considering linguistic rules to shit a question into a likely assertion.
 Every question, by leveraging its dependencies, is divided into chunks as it follows:

 [PRE_AUX], [AUX], [POST_AUX], [ROOT], [POST_ROOT], [COMP_ROOT]